 When a user enters data in the AEM Forms app, the autosave feature saves it at regular intervals.
 The autosave feature in the AEM Forms app helps you avoid data loss if the app closes due to conditions like low battery.

-An adaptive form that dynamically adapts to user inputs is supported in AEM Forms app.
-Lazy loaded adaptive forms are also supported.
+A basic adaptive form that dynamically adapts to user inputs is supported in AEM Forms app.
+Lazy loaded adaptive forms are not supported.

 You can create forms for mobile devices in AEM Forms.
 Mobile forms are rendered as HTML forms in mobile devices that adapt according to display devices.